 For claims involving medical judgment and/or rescissions of coverage, you may also file a request with us for an independent, external review of our decision.
 You must request this external review within 4 months of the date of your receipt of our adverse benefit determination or final adverse appeal determination.
-Your request for an external review must be in writing, must state you are filing a request for external review, and must be submitted to the following address: Blue Cross and Blue Shield of Alabama, Attention: Customer Service Department - Appeals, P.O.
+Your request for an external review must be in writing, must state you are filling a request for external review, and must be submitted to the following address: Blue Cross and Blue Shield of Alabama, Attention: Customer Service Department - Appeals, P.O.
 Box 10744, Birmingham, AL 35202-0744.
 If you request an external review, an independent organization will review our decision.
 You may submit additional written comments to the review organization.
 Once your external review is initiated, you will receive instructions about how to do this.
 If you give the review organization additional information, the review organization will give us copies of this additional information to give us an opportunity to reconsider our denial.
 Both of us will be notified in writing of the review organization's decision.
-The decision of the review organization will be final and binding, subject to arbitration as explained in the section dealing with arbitration below.
+The decision of the review organization will be final and binding.